roryprimrose/roryprimrose.github.io/_posts/2018/2018-04-05-dependency-injection-and-ilogger-in-azure-functions.md

 }
 ```

 Creating the container is where there starts to be custom code based on the project.
 This is a fairly general configuration of a container.
 In this case the types of the current assembly are registered in the container using their interfaces.
-Then a logger module is registered (more on this later).
+Then a logger factory and module are registered (more on this later).

 ```csharp
 public static class ContainerConfig